pankajkarman/extpar/doc/README.compile_run.md

 installs in $HOME/local.gcc.

 ### Cloning from GitHub
-Because of the embedded submodule CDI in Extpar, please clone Extpar from GitHub the following:
+Because of the embedded submodule CDI in Extpar, please clone Extpar from GitHub using the following commands:

 * git clone --recursive git@github.com:C2SM-RCM/extpar.git
 * git submodule update